okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 ## Deployments

-- Replication Set is the next gen Replication Controller
+Replication Set is the next gen Replication Controller:

+- It supports new selector that can do selection based on filtering according a set of values eg environment either "dev" or "qa"